 Catizen is another tap-to-earn game that features cute cat characters that players help navigate through simple challenges.
 The game combines adorable graphics with tapping mechanics, making it particularly appealing to casual gamers.
 Like other tap-to-earn games, Catizen rewards players for simple actions and tasks while adding a lighthearted storyline.

-Pixelverse is a visually rich tap-to-earn game featuring pixel art, which brings a nostalgic aesthetic to the gameplay.
+Pixelverse is a visually rich tap-to-earn game featuring pixel art, bringing a nostalgic aesthetic to the gameplay.
 Players earn rewards by interacting with a virtual pixelated universe, completing tasks, and earning coins.

 Today, players have a variety of tap-to-earn games to choose from, allowing them to select the ones they relate to most in terms of gameplay, narratives, and rewards.
-However, the current focus of tap-to-earn games is heavily skewed towards the earnings aspect, which may not be sustainable in the long term.
-Players are already expressing frustration about spending significant time and energy on these games, only to earn a few dollars after withdrawing from exchanges and paying various fees.
+However, tap-to-earn games might not be sustainable in the long term as the current focus is heavily skewed towards earnings.
+Players are already frustrated about spending significant time and energy on these games, only to earn a few dollars after withdrawing from exchanges and paying various fees.

 In the future, we can expect tap-to-earn games to evolve by offering more complex and engaging gameplay that keeps players interested beyond just financial incentives.
 These crypto games could also develop into a PvP model, where players compete against each other for pooled coins or rewards, or even a complex syndicated mechanism to help make the games more social.